 5. If you want to create a shift that you don't have a template for then you'll need to click the 'Create Custom Shift' button instead.

-7. If employees are entitled to an unpaid break during their shift you can set the length in the 'Unpaid Break' field.
+c.
+If employees are entitled to a break during their shift you can set the length and choose whether it's paid or unpaid.
 This will feed through to the time entry for the shift.
 The default value can be changed in your settings.

 Was this article helpful?

 We appreciate your effort and will try to fix the article